 Certificate in Financial Planning - Course #1 – Financial Planning Fundamentals

-Location: RRC Robline Centre Campus (formerly call Princess Street Campus), Room: P318
+Location: RRC Roblin Centre Campus (formerly call Princess Street Campus), Room: P314

-Fall Time: There is a Fall session planned for September 2013 running Thursdays from 6:00pm to 9:15pm.
+Fall Time: There is a Fall session on Thursdays planned for September 2017.

 Course Objectives: To introduce the Personal Financial Planning process and its various components and steps.
 Specific topics include understanding available investment products as well as the theory of their use in financial planning.
 Students will gain the ability to use a financial calculator in determining the time value of money.

 Please note that sessions may be postponed to the following one if there are not enough participants.
 Register early to avoid disappointment.